IgniteUI/igniteui-xplat-docs/doc/en/components/charts/types/area-chart.md

 _keywords: $PlatformShort$ Charts, Area Chart, Infragistics
 mentionedTypes: ["XamCategoryChart", "XamDataChart", "ChartType"]
 ---
-# $PlatformShort$ Area Charts
+# $PlatformShort$ Area Chart

-The $PlatformShort$ Area Charts render as a collection of points connected by straight line segments with the area below the line filled in.
+The $PlatformShort$ Area Chart renders as a collection of points connected by straight line segments with the area below the line filled in.
 Values are represented on the y-axis (labels on the left side) and categories are displayed on the x-axis (bottom labels).
-These charts emphasize the amount of change over a period of time or compare multiple items as well as the relationship of parts of a whole by displaying the total of the plotted values.
+This chart emphasize the amount of change over a period of time or compare multiple items as well as the relationship of parts of a whole by displaying the total of the plotted values.

-Area Charts are based on [Line Charts](line-chart.md) or [Spline Charts](spline-chart.md).
+Area Chart is based on [Line Chart](line-chart.md) or [Spline Chart](spline-chart.md).
 Therefore, they are often chronological, showing a change of quantity e.g. accumulation of a commodity over time.

-## $PlatformShort$ Category Area Chart
+## $PlatformShort$ Area Chart Example

-You can create Category Area Chart in the `XamCategoryChart` control by binding your data to `ItemsSource` property and setting `ChartType` property to `Area` value, as shown in the example below.
+You can create $ProductName$ Category Area Chart in the `XamCategoryChart` control by binding your data to `ItemsSource` property and setting `ChartType` property to `Area` value, as shown in the example below.

 <code-view style="height: 600px"
            data-demos-base-url="{environment:dvDemosBaseUrl}"